davenpi/davenpi.github.io/_pages/pie.md

 ## Bike [Skyline Drive](https://www.nps.gov/shen/planyourvisit/driving-skyline-drive.htm), from Dickey Ridge Visitor Center onwards, in a day

 - **Current Progress**: I've biked about 1/10 of it so far.
 I think this is doable in the near term i.e. within a year or so.
 Starting at Dickey Ridge makes the trip much easier and more beautiful.
 The first few miles before that have no views and are a treacherous climb.

 - **Major obstacles**: About 9,000 feet of elevation gain.
 I really don't know what that will feel like.

-- **Timeline**: Spring/Summer 2024
+- **Timeline**: A few attempts summer 2023.
+At the latest Spring/Summer 2024

 ## Build a business which does something useful and interesting.
 Use the money to have fun and help others.